-Taught by a current Swim for Life® Instructor (or Lifesaving Instructor for Swimmer levels 7-9), the Lifesaving Society's Swimmer program teaches school-aged children how to be safe in, on, and around the water.
+Taught by a current Swim Instructor (or Lifesaving Instructor for Swimmer levels 7-9), the Lifesaving Society's Swimmer program teaches school-aged children how to be safe in, on, and around the water.
 Each level challenges swimmers to develop safe entries, deep water support, underwater skills, and swimming strokes.
 Swim to Survive® skills are fundamental in these levels-wearing clothing in the water for these lessons is encouraged.
 Swimmers will learn healthy habits by getting wet and staying fit in the water.
 Swimmer levels include fun, hands-on activities for developing skills and attitudes that last a lifetime!

 Recommended age: 5-12 years.
 These beginners will become comfortable jumping into the water with and without a PFD.
 They'll learn how to open their eyes, exhale, and hold their breath underwater.
-Floats, glides, and kicking skills with buoyant objects are introduced.
+Floats, glides, and kicking skills with and without buoyant objects are introduced.

-Course time: 4-5 hours; 30 minute lesson blocks Number of participants: 6-8 per one (1) instructor Recognition: Swimmer report card; Swimmer 1 badge
+Number of participants: 6-8 per one (1) instructor

+Recognition: Swimmer report card; Swimmer 1 badge

-Recommended: Completed Swimmer 1 or Narhwal.
+Recommended: Completed Swimmer 1 or Narwhal.
 These swimmers will jump into deep water and learn to be comfortable falling sideways into the water while wearing a PFD.

-They'll learn how to tread water, develop kicking skills, and will be introduced to front and back crawl.
+They'll learn how to tread water, develop kicking skills, and will be introduced to front and back crawl as well as whip kick in a vertical position.

-Course time: 4-5 hours; 30 minute lesson blocks Number of participants: 6-8 per one (1) instructor Recognition: Swimmer report card; Swimmer 2 badge
+Number of participants: 6-8 per one (1) instructor

+Recognition: Swimmer report card; Swimmer 2 badge

 Recommended: Completed Swimmer 2.
-These swimmers will learn how to dive and how to do in-water somersaults and handstands to develop weight-transfer skills.
+These swimmers will learn how to perform a kneeling dive and how to do in-water somersaults and handstands to develop weight-transfer skills.
 They'll learn Swim to Survive® skills, whip kick on back, and will further develop their front and back crawl.